Work location independent!

 Payment timeframes will be based on who the client is that you are working for through Gigwalk.
 Some are same day or next, but most can be around 3 days to a week, sometimes longer.
 If you follow the directions and explain anything in words in the extra comments section that doesn’t make sense within the form’s requirements, you should invariably be paid eventually.
 We’ve never had a submission rejected.

-Lowest paying, but usually really simple retail audit app.
+Really simple retail audit app.
 They will pay a few days after completion of the gig, and put it into your bank account via direct deposit.
-You’ll have to set this up with your account and routing and wait to confirm a small penny they send you before you can initiate your first transfer.
+You’ll have to set this up with your account and routing.

 They are also the pickiest of these apps and make you use a camera app built into their app, rather than accessing your phone’s camera app like the other auditing apps.
 They will reject for simple things like minimal blurring or cutting off a tiny bit of a shelf.
 Be precise, and read directions very carefully.